ASandHamwich/dsa3101-2310-19-data-science/README.md

 ### Landing page
 ![Landing_page](frontend/assets/landing_page.png)

-In the landing page, you will see 4 Data Science Programs in the local universiites of Singapore.
+In the landing page, you will see 4 Data Science Programs offered by the local universiites of Singapore.
 You can either:

 1. Click on a program and view the course page
 2. Click two of the checkboxes and use the compare button to view a course comparison page